Deci-AI/data-gradients/README.md

 > 📘 **Deep Dive into Data Profiling**
 > Puzzled by some dataset challenges while using DataGradients?
 We've got you covered.
-> Enrich your understanding with our **[🎓free online course](https://deci.ai/course/profiling-computer-vision-datasets-overview/?utm_campaign[…]=DG-PDF-report&utm_medium=DG-repo&utm_content=DG-Report-to-course)**.
+> Enrich your understanding with this **[🎓free online course](https://deci.ai/course/profiling-computer-vision-datasets-overview/?utm_campaign[…]=DG-PDF-report&utm_medium=DG-repo&utm_content=DG-Report-to-course)**.
 Dive into dataset profiling, confront its complexities, and harness the full potential of DataGradients.

 <div align="center">